MicrosoftDocs/defender-docs/defender-xdr/autoad-results.md

 The Action center ([https://security.microsoft.com/action-center](https://security.microsoft.com/action-center)) brings together [remediation](m365d-remediation-actions.md) and response actions across your devices, email & collaboration content, and identities.
 Actions listed include remediation actions that were taken automatically or manually.
 You can view automatic attack disruption actions in the Action center.

-After you mitigate the risk and complete the investigation of an incident, you can release the contained assets from the action details pane (e.g., enable a disabled user account or release a device from containment).
+You can release the contained assets, for example, enable a blocked user account or release a device from containment, from the action details pane.
+You can release the contained assets after you mitigate the risk and complete the investigation of an incident.
 For more information about the action center, see [Action center](m365d-action-center.md).
 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/defender-m3d-techcommunity.md)]

 ## Track the actions in advanced hunting